Accessible images: complex image guidelines

 Alternative descriptions of complex images

 Like other images, complex images require equivalent text alternatives that describe the content, function and/or purpose of the image.
 These text alternatives are critical for people using screen readers and others who aren't able to access your images because of vision or cognitive impairments.
-People with slow Internet connections or old technology also benfit from text alternatives.
+People with slow Internet connections or old technology also benefit from text alternatives.

 The process of adding alternative text for complex images is more involved than for simpler images.
 In most cases, alternative text for complex images consists of three parts: